On this page:

 To make the best choice, you need to understand what you are signing up to.
 Some systems can be expensive and any problems with installation or repairs can add significant extra cost.
 You should also consider how rebates and feed-in tariffs will contribute to the return on your investment.

-Carefully research the products and suppliers before signing a contract for a solar energy system.
+Carefully research company names, products and potential rebates before signing a contract for a solar energy system.

-A typical 1.5kW (kilowatt) solar panel system installed in Melbourne will produce about a third of an average household's daily energy consumption.
+A typical 4kW (kilowatt) solar panel system can help an average household make significant savings on their annual electricity bill.
 This will reduce your electricity use but you will still need to draw the rest of your electricity from the state electricity grid.

 The amount of electricity solar panels generate depends on several factors, including the climate, the angle and size of the panels, and whether they are installed on a north-facing roof.
 You should consider all of these factors when you weigh up the costs of a solar panel installation.